Sensibility

 Catholicism has none of the critical flaws of these other belief systems.

 Within Christianity, only Catholicism even claims to have continuity with all three integral pieces of the religion of Moses.
-The Church has the one truth through the Papacy, replacing the Sanhedrin court.
-She has the proper ritual sacrifice of the Mass, replacing the need for the Temple.
+The Church has the one truth through the Papacy and magisterium, continuing the role of Moses and the Sanhedrin court.
+She has the proper ritual sacrifice of the Mass, replacing Levitical sacrifice at the Temple.
 She has the physical presence of God in the Eucharist, replacing the Ark of the Covenant.
 Furthermore, the unique Catholic claim to Papal infallibility makes her the only Church qualified to continue Christ’s ministry.
 An integral part of Christ’s ministry was His own infallibility, by which He “refereed.”
 If the Catholic Church is not infallible, then no Church is infallible (because no other church meaningfully claims to be), and the ministry and body of Christ on earth is dead.

 What makes Catholicism special?
 It acknowledges and solves the problem of human unreliability and foolishness.
 It is the one path to God which doesn’t rely on emotion nor opinion nor intellect, but obedience.
 Catholicism is the only path to self-abandonment which does not rely on self to get there.

-Now, everyone has some sort of personal gripe with Catholicism.
+Now, I know, everyone has some sort of personal gripe with Catholicism.
 This can’t be true, that can’t be true, God can’t be like that, I can’t believe those Priests did that, and so on.
 But if Catholicism isn’t true, nothing is true.
 If the Catholic priests – for all their faults – are not the shepherds, the flock is lost.
-These are hard teachings, as the God of Catholicism is a strange God.
-But He is also real – and that should transcend our apprehensions and fears:
+These are hard teachings; the God of Catholicism is a strange God.
+But He is also real – and that takes precedence over our apprehensions:

 “From this time, many of His disciples turned back and no longer followed Him.
 ‘You do not want to leave too, do you?’
 Jesus asked the Twelve.
 Simon Peter answered, “Lord, to whom shall we go?
 You have the words of eternal life” (John 6:67-68).